tonycaisy/PimPam-reproduce/readme.md

 1. Comparison to Khuzdul (a distributed framework).
 (Fig 17)

 ## Environment
 PimPam and GraphPi runs on UPMEM.
-Here is the hardware and software configuration used in the paper:
+Here is the hardware configuration used in the paper:
 - CPU:  two Intel Xeon Silver 4216 processors with 64 physical cores in total, running at 2.1GHz.
 - Traditional Memory: 4 DIMMs of traditional DDR4 memory, with 256GB capacity and 38.4GB/s bandwidth in total.
-- DPU: 2560 DPUs, running at 350MHz.
+- DPU: 2560 PIM cores, running at 350MHz.
 - PIM Memory: 20 DDR4-2400 DIMMs, with 160GB capacity, containing the DPUs mentioned above.

-- OS: Debian GNU/Linux 10 with kernel version 4.19
-- Host compiler: GCC 8.3.0
-- DPU support: UPMEM SDK 2023.2.0 based on clang 12.0.0.
+**Note for ARI reviewers**: Since UPMEM may not be readily available to most of the researchers, we can provide an account access to the machine.
+Please contact us if needed.

 Since UPMEM isn't equipped with GPUs, Pangolin is run on a separate server with the following configuration:
 - CPU: two Intel Xeon Gold 5218R processors (40 physical cores in total)
 - GPU: four NVIDIA RTX 3090 GPUs, each with 24GB memory
-- CUDA: 12.2

-Khuzdul is run on a cluster of 8 servers with the following configuration:
+Khuzdul is run on a cluster of 8 servers.
+Each server has the following configuration:
 - two AMD EPYC 7H12 64-core processors running at 1.5GHz each with 512GB memory
 - 100Gb Ethernet interconnection with TCP/IP protocol

+The software dependencies are summarized as follows:
+- OS: Debian GNU/Linux 10 with kernel version 4.19
+- Host compiler: GCC 8.3.0
+- PIM support: UPMEM SDK 2023.2.0 based on clang 12.0.0
+- Open MPI: 4.1.6
+- CUDA: 12.2

 ## Experiments
 ### Running PimPam Experiments
 The following should be done on UPMEM.
+(You may skip step 2 and 3 if you use the account provided by us.)
 1. Prepare data: Run `make data_pimpam`.
+1. Install UPMEM SDK.
+If this hasn't been installed, follow the instructions in its [website](https://sdk.upmem.com/2023.2.0/01_Install.html).
+1. Make sure bad DPUs are disabled.
+You may first skip this step and return if the next step fails.
+To find bad DPUs, you may uncomment line 9 of `PimPam/include/common.h` and rerun `make test`.
+The macro `CPU_RUN` will run the pattern matching on CPU to check which DPU produces the wrong answer.
-1. Make sure the system is setup properly: `cd PimPam && make test`.
+1. Run a simple test to make sure the system is setup properly: `cd PimPam && make test`.
 The last line of the output should be `All fine` and the answer should be `608389`.
-To pass the test, UPMEM SDK should be installed properly before this.
-If not, follow the instructions in its [website](https://sdk.upmem.com/2023.2.0/01_Install.html).
-If you have installed the SDK but the test still fails, there are two possible causes.
-First, check whether you have access to DPUs (in which case allocation will fail).
-Second, there are bad DPUs.
-Find and disable them.
-You may uncomment line 9 of `PimPam/include/common.h` and rerun `make test`.
-The macro `CPU_RUN` will run the pattern matching on CPU to check which DPU produces the wrong answer.
 1. Run the experiments: `cd .. && make run_pimpam`.
 It may take a few hours.

 ### Running GraphPi Experiments